akalinow/TPCReco/MonteCarlo/EventGenerator/README.md

 This reaction takes no parameters, it assumes 12C as a target and calculates kinematics of three alpha products based on incident gamma energy and constant R-matrix.
 #### ReactionThreeProngIntermediate
 This reaction also assumes 12C as a target and three alpha particle as its products but the decay happens through intermediate state (or states).
 The intermediate state can have non-zero width - at each invocation of the reaction the invariant mass will be selected from Breit-Wigner distribution of a given width and center value.
 At the first stage the target nucleus decays into alpha particle and intermediate ion, the alpha particle is one of the final ones.
 Then, the intermediate ion decays into two alpha particles.
 It is possible to have multiple intermediate states with different masses, widths and branching ratios.
 This reaction accepts four `AngleProvider` objects for polar and azimuthal angle distributions of both decays.
+#### reactionParticleGun
+This reaction provides particles of specific kind emitted with angular distribution described by two `AnglerProvider` objects.
+Kinetic energy of the particle is described with a `EProvider`.

 #### ReactionLibrary